firefox-devtools/profiler/docs-user/guide-perf-profiling.md

 (This assumes you've installed perf.)

-There are three steps to obtaining a perf profile and loading it in perf.html:
+There are three steps to obtaining a perf profile and loading it in the Firefox Profiler:

  1. Capture a profile with perf.
  2. Convert it into a text form.
- 3. Load the text file in perf.html.
+ 3. Load the text file in [profiler.firefox.com](https://profiler.firefox.com).

 ### Step 1: Capture the profile